UFCISEMedia/hwcoe-syllabus-display/readme.txt

 5. Import the "gravityforms-syllabi-upload.json" file.
 6. Go to ACF > Tools and import the "group_5cd17365c47bc.json" file.
 7. Set up the reCAPTCHA for your form:
      - Go to the reCAPTCHA link (https://www.google.com/recaptcha/admin/create) to register your site.
 You may need to create a gmail account for this.
 Use something generic that can stay with the department and not something personal.
      - Select reCAPTCHA v2 and the first "I'm not a robot" option
      - Add your website address under domain
      - Accept the terms and submit.
 This should provide you with two keys you will need for the form.
      - Back in Wordpress, go to Form > Settings.
 Scroll down to reCAPTCHA and put in your keys.
+8. Set up the email notifications.
+     - Go to Forms > Syllabi Uploads > Settings > Notifications
+     - Turn on the Admin Notification and click to edit
+     - Add in whatever email you would like to receive notifications of syllabi submissions in the "Send To Email" field
-8. Paste the form shortcode on a page on your website.
+9. Paste the form shortcode on a page on your website to display the form.
-9. Paste the plugin shortcode -- [syllabi-table] -- on the page you would like to display the table. ***Page must have "Syllabi Upload" as the title.***
+10. Paste the plugin shortcode -- [syllabi-table] -- on the page you would like to display the table.
+     ***Page must have "Syllabi Upload" as the title.***
-10. As syllabi entries are submitted, they will be pending approval in the Course Syllabi tab and will display in the table once you have published the entry.
+11. As syllabi entries are submitted, they will be pending approval in the Course Syllabi tab and will display in the table once you have published the entry.